CRESYM/WOLF-I/_posts/2024-12-11-what-are-inter-are-oscillations.md

 ---
 {% include welcome_wolf-i.md %}

-*In the upcoming blog posts, I will detail the systematic procedure for constructing the linear model of an electrical system.
-This process follows the method proposed in ["Power System Stability and Control" by Prabha S. Kundur and Om P. Malik.](https://www.accessengineeringlibrary.com/content/book/9781260473544)*

 In Europe, inter-area oscillations are a resonance phenomenon that occurs between generating units in different regions of the European continental grid.
 These units oscillate at low frequencies (typically between 0.1 and 1 Hz), causing fluctuations in various electrical parameters, including active power, voltage, and frequency.

 The most poorly damped inter-area mode in Europe is currently the East-Centre-West inter-area mode, where